petsc/petsc/doc/docs/changes/dev.rst

 - Add MG option ``-pc_mg_galerkin_mat_product_algorithm [cusparse|hypre]`` and ``PCMGGalerkinSetMatProductAlgorithm()`` to use cuSparse or hypre's SpGEMM for Galerkin products in hypre
 - Add PC type ``PCBJKOKKOS`` a new, experimental batch Kokkos solver ``-pc_type bjkokkos -pc_bjkokkos_ksp_type [tfqmr|bicg] -pc_bjkokkos_pc_type jacobi -ksp_type preonly``

+.. rubric:: PCMG:

+- Add ``PCMGGetGridComplexity()`` to get operator and grid complexity of MG hierarchy

 .. rubric:: KSP:

 - Outer most ``KSPSolve()`` will error if KSP_DIVERGED_ITS and ```KSPSetErrorIfNotConverged()`` is used